KishanDalal/KishanDalal/README.md

 - 👋 Hi, I’m @KishanDalal
-- 👀 I’m interested in Coding
+- 👀 I’m a coder!
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning new things!
+Yay!
-- 💞️ I’m looking to collaborate on any projects
+- 💞️ I’m looking to collaborate on any projects.
-- 📫 How to reach me on email
+- 📫 How to reach me on email - > ikishandalal@gmail.com

 <!---
 KishanDalal/KishanDalal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.